 Tigh an Aullt is located at the foot of the Five Sisters of Kintail, a famous set of Munros which draw climbers throughout the year.
-Sleeping 6, the property has 3 bedrooms (one double, one twin and one bunk room) alongside a separate family bathroom plus a two person Swedish sauna.
-The main bedroom also has a ensuite bathroom with jacuzzi bath and built in shower unit.
+Sleeping 6, the property has 3 bedrooms (one double, one twin and one bunk room) alongside a separate family bathroom which has the added benefit of a two person Swedish sauna.
+The main double bedroom features a king-sized bed and also has a ensuite bathroom with Jacuzzi bath with a built in shower unit.

 A fabulous cottage in a beautiful area.
 Definitely five star accommodation.